Minimum-gain Pole Placement with Sparse Static Feedback: Solution to the sparse MGEAP

-In this paper, instead of solving \eqref{eq:stationary_soln} directly, we use a different approach based on the gradient descent procedure to obtain a local solution.
+The convergence of the iterative techniques to solve \eqref{eq:stationary_soln} depends substantially on the initial conditions.
+If they are not chosen properly, convergence may not be guaranteed.
+Further, the solution of \eqref{eq:stationary_soln} can also represent a local maxima.
+Therefore, instead of solving \eqref{eq:stationary_soln} directly, we use a different approach based on the gradient descent procedure to obtain a locally minimum solution.
 Details of this approach and corresponding algorithms are presented in Section \ref{sec:algorithms}.